The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

 Note that the non-backtracking random walk on the original graph is not Markovian (has the memory that there is no way back in the next step), but it is Markovian on the graph of the directed edges with transition probability matrix ${\cal T} :={\cal D}_{row}^{-1} \B$.
-It means that the probability of going from the oriented edge $e$ to the oriented edge $f$ is

-It is 0 if $f=e^{-1}$ or if the end-node of $e$ is not the start-node of $f$; otherwise, it is $\frac{1}{d_e }$, where $d_e$ is the diagonal entry of ${\cal D}_{row}$, corresponding to the oriented edge $e =[i,j]$, i.e., it is $d_j -1$.
-This random walk on the oriented edges is already Markovian, as going back is prohibited on the non-backtracking graph (a forbidden transition corresponds to a 0 entry of $\B$, so it has 0 probability).
-More precisely, we have a discrete time Markov process $\{ \xi_t \}$ $(t=0,1, \dots )$ with state space $\{ 1,\dots, 2m \}$.
-It is given by its transition probability matrix $\cal T$, the entries of which are
+It means that the probability of going from the oriented edge $e$ to the oriented edge $f$ is $\Prob (e \to f) = \frac{1}{d_e } b_{ef}$ .
+It is 0 if $f=e^{-1}$ or if the end-vertex of $e$ is not the start-vertex of $f$; otherwise, it is $\frac{1}{d_e }$, where $d_e$ is the diagonal entry of ${\cal D}_{row}$, corresponding to the oriented edge $e =[i,j]$, i.e., it is $d_j -1$.
+This random walk on the oriented edges is already Markovian, as a forbidden transition corresponds to a 0 entry of $\B$, so it has 0 probability.

-irrespective of $t$, due to the stationarity of the process.
-Observe that this is the same as Eqation~\eqref{walk}, as the $2m$ states here correspond to the bioriented edges and the random walk goes from one oriented edge to another oriented edge, according to the rule of the non-backtracking random walk.

-At the same time, the matrix generating the random walk through the oriented edges is the non-backtracking Laplacian ${\cal L} =\I_{2m} -{\cal T}$, see~\cite{Jost,Mulas}.
+At the same time, the matrix generating the random walk through the oriented edges is the non-backtracking random walk Laplacian ${\cal L} =\I_{2m} -{\cal T}$ of~\cite{Jost,Mulas}.
 Its eigenvalues are 1 minus the eigenvalues of $\cal T$ with the same eigenvectors.
-It is known that 0 is an eigenvalue of $\B$ if and only if $G$ contains nodes of degree one (for example, if it is a tree).
+It is known that 0 is an eigenvalue of $\B$ if and only if $G$ contains vertices of degree one (for example, if it is a tree).
 Therefore, if $d_{min} \ge 2$, then 1 cannot be an eigenvalue of $\cal L$, and the spectral gap of the eigenvalues of $\cal L$ from 1 is investigated in~\cite{Jost}, and it is bounded from below by $\frac1{d_{max} -1}$ and proved that this bound is sharp.
+The parity time symmetry also holds for $\cal T$, i.e., ${\cal T} \V$ and $\V {\cal T}$ are symmetric matrices; further, ${\cal T}^T =\V {\cal T} \V$.